xivapi/static/src/content/docs/docs/guides/search.md

 sorting outlined above.
 This behavior can be adjusted with prefixes:

 `+clause`
 : Clause **must** match.
-Scoring will be performed as normal, however any results that do not match will be discarded.
+Only matching results will be included in the response.

 `-clause`
 : Clause **must not** match.
 Any matching results will be discarded.
-Has no impact on scores.

 <details>
 <summary><code>query=+ClassJobCategory.PCT=true +ClassJobLevel=92</code></summary>